johncclayton/electric/development/README.md

 # Development

-* Useful if you want *really* fast debugging because you can setup remote debugging directly to a connected RPI3/charger combo.
+* Useful if you want *really* fast debugging - which is possible by setting up remote debugging directly to a connected RPI3/charger combo.
 That means you can code + set breakpoints.
 Whew!
 * Unit tests can only be run on a Raspberry PI 3 with a charger connected to it.
 * You get to code on a real computer, sync that to the RPI3 and still stay sane.